Ousman-T/Portfolio_app/README.md

+Technologies Used -

-Portfolio Project Built using React.
+Portfolio Project Built using React #61DAFB

-All files were created with the .jsx tag rather than .js
+All files were created with the .jsx tag rather than .js #61DAFB

 Styled the project using basic CSS.
-Each Component has it's own correlating CSS file.
+Each Component has it's own correlating CSS file. #1572B6

-Implemented Routing to allow navigation throughout the App.
+Implemented Routing to allow navigation throughout the App. #CA4245

-Used material-ui to render logos and icons.
-Also had to force material-ui to install due to deprecation
+Used material-ui to render logos and icons. #007FFF Also had to force material-ui to install due to deprecation

 Faced a few challenges with this project, mainly CSS driven.